DJT777/Homines-Serva/README.md

 ### Deploy C++ Deployment to nVidia Jetson Nano
 ### Integrate C++ Deployment With Autonomous Robotics
 ## END TODO

+# Research After Project Completion:
+### Thermal Imaging For Emotion and Cognitive Assessment of Human
+### Human Facial and Ocular Pattern Classification

 #A Human Detection System Created in Collaboration Between an AI and a Human